SSOO-uc3m/OS-Week-10/README.md

 Which of the following implementations ensures that action1 () always executes before action2 ()

 #### 1.1 Solution.
-Option A FALSE
+Option A

-If process 1 enter before proccess 2 will have a deadlock
+IF process 1 unlock(mutex) before process 2 exectures cond_wait.
+Process 2 will be permanent blocked.

 ![Diagram_02](img/img2.png)

 #### 1.2 Solution.
-Option B FALSE
+Option B

-The semaphore must be initialize to 0 in order to block process 2
+The semaphore must be initialize to 0 in order to block process 2 until process 1 perform its action.

 ![Diagram_03](img/img3.png)

 #### 1.3 Solution.
-Option C FALSE
+Option C

-Continue must be set to false or change the condition to continue !0 false
+Continue must be set to false or change the condition to continue !0 false.

 ![Diagram_04](img/img4.png)

 #### 1.4 Solution.
-Option D TRUE
+Option D

+This solution is correct.

 ![Diagram_05](img/img5.png)